dendronhq/dendron-site/vault/dendron.release.2021-06-21.md

 ### Highlights
 - **Seed bank in preview**!
 This marks a meaningful step towards modularizing knowledge to make it easy to compose existing information and build upon it.
 We invite you to [[get started here.|dendron.topic.seed-bank]]
 - **Calendar view for daily journal.** At a glance, view all your daily journal notes along with indicators displaying how much you've written each day. [[See it in action.|dendron.ref.web-ui#dendron-calendar-view]]
--**Set default for daily journal notes.** When you've got multiple vaults, it's a pain to keep having to remember which vault should contain your daily journal.
+- **Set default for daily journal notes.** When you've got multiple vaults, it's a pain to keep having to remember which vault should contain your daily journal.
 No more!
 The fix for [#628](https://github.com/dendronhq/dendron/issues/628) is here.
-- **Airtable pod.** We 💖 Airtable at Dendron and for fellow Airheads (that's a thing right ...), we built this pod so you can export your notes to an Airtable base.
+- **Airtable pod.** We 💖 Airtable at Dendron and for fellow Airheads (that's a thing right?) we built this pod so you can export your notes to an Airtable base.
 More details [[here|dendron.topic.pod.builtin.airtable]]
 - **Graph view can now be filtered** by vault or by regex (on note name)

 ### Docs